TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

 2 - The services we've used here are resilient to zonal failures.
-  **Multi-AZ Deployments --> Resilience + Reliability**
+  ▶️ **Multi-AZ Deployments --> Resilience + Reliability**

 </br>

-3- We've **implemented request throttling in API Gateway** --> Helps manage the rate of incoming requests
+3- We've **implemented request throttling in the gateway to manage the rate of requests**
- - **We designed the gateway to be capable of sustaining backpressure scenarios** ➡️ Prevents the system from being overwhelmed
+ --> **We designed the gateway to be capable of sustaining backpressure scenarios** ➡️ Prevents the system from being overwhelmed
- - **Helps us safeguard against a DDoS attack**  ➡️ This means that my API will remain responsive to legit users
+ --> **Helps us safeguard against a DDoS attack**  ➡️ This means that our API will remain responsive to legit users

 </br>